ulph/PhasePhdgr/README.md

 Under the hood, all connections and states are described via hiarchies in JSON.
 A user can create subgraphs, optionally storing it to disk, and reference it from other (sub)graphs.
 Advanced users can extend the synth by using the minimal sdk provided.

+Dumbed down mobile versions are planned, as is a simple embedded webserver in the headless case to allow patch selection/editing.

 ## build targets ##

 * core / synth / tools - buildable from from ./core